Shapes

 Firewalls are a buffer between your IT infrastructure and malware.
 They act as the last line of defence against malicious actors causing harm to your computer systems.
 If a link is clicked or a file downloaded that contains malware, firewalls reduce the risk they pose.
 There are two types: desktop firewalls, which is software, and network firewalls, which is hardware.
 Both cyber security features complement each other to form effective protection against cyber-attacks.

 Other cyber security features that protect against phishing scams include anti-virus software.
 This measure ensures viruses can’t carry out their intended purpose.
 Email protection software uses machine learning to develop an understanding of phishing emails so they can identify them and notify the recipient.
 They may block emails being received or apply a warning message to urge caution to the computer user.
+To assist this, individuals can easily flag phishing attempts within their email accounts.
+Within your business, it is important to reiterate this to staff and also ensure they are reporting this to management and/or security staff.

-What threat do phishing emails pose to your business?
+What threat does phishing pose to businesses?

 Over the years, phishing attacks have become more and more common.
-Typically, they’ve been targeted at individuals and smaller companies but in the last few years there has been a significant rise in the number of hackers using phishing attack tactics, targeting organisations who do not view themselves as vulnerable to this type of cyber-attack.
+Typically, they’ve been targeted at individuals and smaller companies but in the last few years, there has been a significant rise in the number of hackers using phishing attack tactics, targeting organisations who do not view themselves as vulnerable to this type of cyber-attack.

 How can your business protect itself against phishing attacks?